Hudsonps/setting-up-my-system/README.md

 ### **Installing the Linters**

+Since these linters are essentially python packages, they would be environment-dependent.
+We are going to install them at the conda base environment and discuss in the next sections how to configure VSCode to access these linters even when we change environments.

+To install the linters on the base environment:

+- Make sure the base environment is active by running `coda deactivate` and `coda activate base`

+- Confirm that the commands `which python` and `which pip` output paths associated with conda

+- To install flake8, run `conda install -c conda-forge flake8`

+- To install pylint, run `conda install -c conda-forge pylint`

-- To install these extensions, run `pip3 install <linter_name>`.
+- To install pydocstyle, run `conda install -c conda-forge pydocstyle`

+- To confirm that the packages have been installed, run `python` on your terminal and `import <linter_name>` to check that the packages are now available

+- You should also be able to see the packages at `~/miniconda/bin` (assuming you installed conda at the default location)

 ### **Using the Linters with VSCode**

-Though linters can be run directly (for example, to examine a file called `mycode.py` with Flake8, run `flake8 mycode.py`), I find them more useful when their functionality is coupled with a texteditor that leverages their diagnosis and displays it on the code itself.
-To take advantage of that we must enable linters on VSCode.
+Though linters can be run directly (for example, to examine a file called `mycode.py` with Flake8, run `flake8 mycode.py`), I find them more useful when their functionality is coupled with a text editor that leverages their diagnosis and displays it on the code itself.
+To take advantage of that, we must enable linters on VSCode.
+Moreover, we will make access to the linters agnostic of a given environment, as each project should have their own environment.

 #### **Enabling Linters on VSCode**